microsoft/Flash_University/CLR_via_CSharp/Ch12_Generics/Generics/Generics.md

 Code Explosion - Same as before --> but basically for every type/method combo, you'll get all of the IL

-Invariant -
+Invariant - Generic type parameter can't be changed

-Contravariant -
+Contravariant - can be changed from a class to a derived class -- look for 'in' --> only in input

-Covariant -
+Covariant -can change from one clas sot a base class (only in output)